Overtone singing

 Chirgilchin performing various styles of Tuvan throat singing.

 Overtone singing, also known as overtone chanting, harmonic singing, polyphonic overtone singing, or diphonic singing, is a singing technique in which the vocalist produces two distinct pitches at the same time.

 From a fundamental pitch made by a human voice, harmonic overtones can be selectively amplified through manipulating the dimensions and the shape of the resonant cavities of the mouth and the pharynx.

 Overtone singing should not be confused with throat singing, although many throat singing techniques include overtone singing.
 While overtone singing involves careful manipulation of the vocal tract, throat singing mostly involves the voice source.

 Asia

 Mongolia and Buryatia

-It is thought that the art of overtone singing originated in southwestern Mongolia (modern Khovd Province and Govi Altai region).
-Overtone singing can be found throughout the country and Mongolia is often considered the world's most active area.
+It is thought that the art of overtone singing originated in regions of central Asia, including Tuva, Altai, and Mongolia.
+Overtone singing can be found throughout Mongolia, which is often considered the world's most active area.
 The most commonly practiced style, (Cyrillic: хөөмий), comes in these varieties: